brgE-93/Sales_Insights_Dashboard/README.md

 # Sales_Insights_Dashboard

-In this Power BI case study, I’ll explore a real-world  dataset from a  company named Atliq hardware .We put ourselves in a fictional scenario to get an overview of lost opportunities and sales .
+In this Power BI case study, I’ll explore a real-world  dataset from a  company named xxx .We put ourselves in a fictional scenario to get an overview of lost opportunities and sales .
 I’ll use Power BI tools ans some Dax expressions  to build insightful visualizations of my findings.

 -Link to the interactive dashboard: